01A Navy Blue Blazer Combination

 Pair a blouse or a button-down top with a v-neck sweater for a versatile look.
 You can dress the top up with black dress pants or a skirt, or dress it down with khakis or dark-wash jeans if you're interviewing at a start-up or casual company.

 What's great about this combination is that it's easy to create a variety of looks, with only a few pieces.
-If you invest in three simple blouses or button downs and three sweaters that all coordinate with each other, you'll have nine different tops that you can mix and match with different bottoms.
+If you invest in three simple blouses or button downs and three sweaters that all coordinate with each other, you'll have nine different tops that you can mix and match with different bottoms to wear to interview and work.

 Here are even more interview outfits for women who want to impress with style.
-Check out this trendy, both formal and more casual, interview attire, along with tips on how to get the look.
+Check out this fashionable and trendy, both formal and more casual, interview attire, along with tips on how to quickly and easily get the look.

 Regardless of the type of job you are interviewing for, there are some things you should never wear to a job interview.
 You want to get noticed in a good way, not stand out from the other applicants because of what you're wearing - or not wearing.
 From low-cut tops to excessive perfume, here's what not to wear when you are interviewing for a new job.

-If you're wondering what to wear to an interview, the most important thing to keep in mind is that you must look professional and polished.
-While your interview attire depends on what job you're applying for, no matter what the position, you should come in looking neat, tidy, and well-dressed.
+If you're wondering what to wear on an interview, the most important thing to keep in mind is that you should look professional and polished regardless of the type of job you're seeking.
+While your interview attire depends on the job you're applying for, no matter what the position, and even if there's no dress code, you should come in looking neat, tidy, and well-dressed.

-If you're a woman, who needs some inspiration for your interview attire, get some ideas of what to wear to an interview.
+If you're a woman who needs some inspiration for your interview attire, get some ideas of what to wear to an interview.
+For men, take a look at these interview attire options to make the best impression.